 Backache, in highly civilized countries, is steadily increasing as a national ailment and one reason is because of the way people sit and lie, with the spine curved, the chest caved in, the shoulders humped forward.
 Primitive people have beautiful posture and straight backs and I never heard backache was one of their problems.
 They sleep flat and hard, either on mats on the ground or bench-like beds.
 One of the worst things a pioneer can do is to put up with a bed that has springs so soft he sinks down into it; he would do well to put boards over the frame and then a mattress on top or go buy himself a hard local bed.
 One pillow or none is good for the neck.
 It is interesting to note that the pillow of the Far East, and also some places in Africa, is a hard support that fits under the neck only and does not shove the head up at an acute angle from the shoulders the way our European method of sleeping does.
 Incidentally, hammocks are a widely used form of bed in many countries; I found them hard to get used to but once the technique of sleeping in them is mastered, they are extremely comfortable, practical, cool and healthful.

 Whatever people have done to meet the requirements of their own environment is usually highly intelligent, practical and suitable, and to observe these different customs is fascinating; many times what they do we might like to imitate; at least we should not criticize or interfere in their ways.
-To give a few instances: carrying babies on mothers’ backs is ideal for the child, though many western mothers will not accept what seems to them an unnecessary sacrifice and burden; carrying loads on one’s head or a back-pack frees the hands and balances the body; the carrying stick of Asia is based on the same principle, putting the weight down the main shaft of the body rather than pulling the arms out of the shoulder sockets or pulling the frame to one side.
+To give a few instances: carrying babies on mothers’ backs is ideal for the child, though many western mothers will not accept what seems to them an unnecessary sacrifice and burden; carrying loads on ones head or a back-pack frees the hands and balances the body; the carrying stick of Asia is based on the same principle, putting the weight down the main shaft of the body rather than pulling the arms out of the shoulder sockets or pulling the frame to one side.
 I watched

 Chinese travellers in Hong Kong, men and women, with their suitcases and bundles all strung along a notched carrying pole across their shoulders; they frequently shifted the pole from one shoulder to the other but were obviously not as burdened as those carrying the same things in their hands; a great longing to try a carrying pole myself came over me!
 The Africans, people in Asia and elsewhere can all squat on their heels for an indefinite period of time (my Arab laundress washes all the clothes in this position) yet the average North American or European cannot even get into this position, far less maintain it, but people who do so are less likely to have stiff knees, hips, backs and ankles.
 The lesson is: native ways are very often the best way, so learn where you can and adopt and adapt for yourself.